Could my pregnancy be causing me to snore?

 Good old tea is a good treatment for nasal congestion when medication is out as it tackles congestion and the excess production of mucous.

-The boiling water releases steam which is effective in relieving nasal congestion on inhalation while the soothing nature of the herbs can ease irritated nasal passages as well as thin mucous and improve drainage – all exactly what’s needed to reduce snoring.
+The boiling water releases steam which is effective in relieving nasal congestion on inhalation while the soothing nature of the herbs can ease irritated nasal passages as well as thin mucous and improve the drainage – all exactly what’s needed to reduce snoring.

 Although you’ll get all these benefits from drinking any kind of tea, peppermint tea is a great choice as mint is a natural decongestant.
 Add some honey to your cuppa to make it an even better snore-buster.
 It has both antibacterial and anti-inflammatory properties that relax the throat and help air to move freely, reducing snoring.

-Choosing a honey produced locally (in a radius of 15km or less of your home) can reduce hay fever.
+Choosing honey produced locally (in a radius of 15km or less of your home) can reduce hay fever.
 The pollens that cause the condition are processed by the bees to produce the golden liquid and therefore eating local honey is thought to reduce sensitivity to the allergens by building an immune tolerance.

 Obviously, less hay fever leads to less snoring.
 Honey is safe during pregnancy, but not for babies under a year old.